 A well-considered and drafted estate plan provides peace of mind for you and your loved ones.
 Be assured that your designated representative can manage your personal and financial affairs upon your incapacity or death and that your assets will be distributed according to your specific wishes.
 Most individuals and couples are well served by establishing a living trust, wills, powers of attorney, and advanced healthcare directives.
 Estate administrative services assist those clients who need help administering or terminating trusts or distributing assets through probate after the incapacity or death of a loved one.

 Mediation provides a cost-effective and conflict-minimizing approach to resolving divorce issues for those couples who are open to the idea of a reasonable settlement of property, support, and custody issues with a single mediator.
 Collaborative law provides an option for clients who desire individual legal representation by an attorney, yet are committed to resolving issues outside of the courtroom.

 Divorce is a stressful and expensive proposition regardless of whether it is amicable or highly conflicted.
-Representation by an experienced family law litigator can maximize your chances of settling on favorable terms or litigating only those issues which warrant it.
+Representation by an experienced family law attorney can maximize your chances of settling on favorable terms.

 Discussing and memorializing an agreement with your prospective or current spouse now can avoid conflict, uncertainty, and expense in the future.
 If you have assets or income that you wish to protect from the potential claims of a spouse or his or her creditors, a carefully drafted agreement can assist in accomplishing these goals.